-You don’t have to be a member of St Paul & St John’s to be married here, although we would welcome you at any time.
-If you would like to be married here, the minister will give advice about music, flowers and other practical matters.
+You don’t have to be a member of St Paul and St John’s to be married here, although we would welcome you at any time.
+If you would like to be married here, the rector will give advice about music, flowers and other practical matters.

-If you would like to book St Paul & St John’s for a wedding the first step is to contact the Rector who will give guidance and agree a date.
+If you would like to book St Paul and St John’s for a wedding the first step is to contact the rector who will give guidance and agree a date.
 Please make sure you have done this before making a firm booking with a hotel for the reception.

-The local Registrar Office has information on the legal issues involved in Getting Married in Scotland and it is advisable that couples familiarise themselves with this early on in the proceedings.
+The local Registrar Office has information on the legal issues involved in getting married and it is advisable that couples familiarise themselves with this early on in the proceedings.